Health in Vietnam: Agent Orange

 Several health defects have been correlated with the use of the chemical dioxin, also known as Agent Orange, during the Resistance War Against America (Vietnam War).
-Dioxin was used by U.S military forces in the war as a defoliant and is now considered a carcinogen.
+Dioxin was used by U.S. military forces in the war as a defoliant and is now considered a carcinogen.
 Major differences in dioxin levels have been measured in the blood and breast milk of those living in areas that had been sprayed with Agent Orange when compared to other areas of Vietnam.
 This carcinogen is associated with tumors, immune deficiency, reproductive and developmental disorders, nervous system defects, and a variety of other birth defects including Spina bifida.
 Agent Orange continues to be a risk factor in Vietnam today because of its continued presence in soil, wildlife, and food.
 In addition, the effects continue to be seen in generations born to those exposed to Agent orange.
-Beginning in 2007, Vietnam Veterans are now compensated for detrimental health effects due to exposure.
+Beginning in 2007, Vietnam Veterans in the US are now compensated for detrimental health effects due to exposure.